 - Fridge/Freezer Thermometer – You will want to know the temperature of each fridge and freezer you own, so you can tell if your food is spoiled or not.
 For more info on this, see How CA Can Prepare for PG&E Power Outages in 2019 – Part 4.
 I like this thermometer ($9.97).
 It is a nice size, easy to read, and has a stand to stand it up on a shelf and a hook to hook it on a bar.
 If you are looking for the cheapest option, this one does the job ($2.59).
 But be sure to get one for each fridge and freezer that you own.

-- Reusable Ice – this is definitely not necessary, but it does stay colder longer than normal ice cubes, and this ice pack ($29.99) is amazing and huge and stays frozen for days (literally).
+- Reusable Ice – this is definitely not necessary, but it does stay colder longer than normal ice cubes, and this ice pack (affiliate link) is amazing and huge and stays frozen for days (literally) ($29.99 whether on Amazon or YETI.com).

 - Medicine (prescription and over the counter)